bwhaston/Sue/README.md

 The function that takes care of printing could use work.
 Further descriptions of what's wrong with this Sue feature are further described in sue.py.

+Variable Declaration:

+Syntax:

+declare variable [variableName] as a [data type]

+An example of this would be: declare variable num as an integer.

+Again, as long as the parsed input has the right keywords at the rigth places, then Sue will execute the command correctly.

+Start the declaration statement with keyword "declare" (again, not case-sensitive) and then have the variable name at lst[2] and have the variable data type at lst[-1].

+Potential input for the declaration statement: declare var num integer

 Tabbing: